 Pursuant to the provisions of Section 148 of the Companies Act 2013 read with theCompanies (Audit and Auditors) Rules 2014 as amended from time to time and asrecommended by the Audit Committee the Board of Directors of the Company appointed M/s.Kirit Mehta & Co.
 Cost Accountants as Cost Auditors to conduct the cost audit of theCompany for the financial year 2021-22.
 The Company has received consent from M/s.
 KiritMehta & Co. to act as Cost Auditors.
 Further pursuant to the aforesaid provisions ofthe Act the remuneration payable to M/s.
 Kirit Mehta & Co. for conducting the costaudit of the Company for the financial year ending on 31st March 2022 needs tobe ratified by the Members of the Company and resolution for the said ratification isplaced for approval of Members of the Company at the ensuing AGM.

 The Cost Auditors' Report for the financial year ended 31st March 2020 didnot contain any qualification reservation and adverse remark and the same was duly filedwith the Ministry of Corporate Affairs within the due date.

 SECRETARIAL AUDIT AND COMPLIANCE WITH SECRETARIAL STANDARDS

-Pursuant to the provision of Section 92 of the Companies Act 2013 anextract of the Annual Return is annexed as Annexure II to this report.
+Pursuant to the provision of Section 92 of the Companies Act 2013 copy of the annualreturn is available at www.wockhardt.com.